‘General Hospital’ Spoilers: Ryan Is Found And Shiloh’s Manipulations Intensify

 — General Hospital (@GeneralHospital) March 20, 2019

-Kristina will tell Shiloh that this secret something she’s never talked to anybody about and General Hospital spoilers suggest that it’ll be something that ultimately betrays Alexis.
+Kristina will tell Shiloh that this secret something she’s never talked to anybody about, and the latest spoilers for General Hospital suggest that it’ll be something that ultimately betrays Alexis.
 Viewers know that there are now a handful of Port Charles residents anxious to reveal Shiloh for the manipulator he is, but in the meantime, Kristina is slipping further and further under his spell.

 Will Ryan be found alive or dead?
 Who will be the one to expose Shiloh?
-General Hospital spoilers tease that things are going to be intense over the course of these next few episodes and fans are anxious to see what the writers have set to go down next.
+General Hospital spoilers tease that things are going to be intense over the course of these next few episodes, and fans are anxious to see what the writers have set to go down next.